ZainAlabidinShbani/youbot-mobile-manipulator-simulation/README.md

 # KUKA youBot Mobile Manipulator Simulation Framework

 🚀 This repository provides a **complete simulation framework** for the **KUKA youBot mobile manipulator**, integrating its **omnidirectional mecanum base** and **5-DOF robotic arm** into a unified system.
 The project combines **ROS Noetic**, **MATLAB**, and **CoppeliaSim** to deliver an end-to-end solution for modeling, control, and visualization of mobile manipulation tasks.

 The framework is structured to support:

 - **ROS Noetic package** (`kuka_youbot`) for robot description (URDF/Xacro), simulation, and visualization in RViz.
 - **MATLAB environment** (`matlab/`) for control design, kinematics/dynamics, observer-based feedback, and data analysis.
-- **CoppeliaSim 3D simulator** (`Coppeliasim Scenes/`) for realistic visualization of the robot, workspace, and trajectories.
+- **CoppeliaSim 3D simulator** (`Coppeliasim_Scenes/`) for realistic visualization of the robot, workspace, and trajectories.
 - **CSV datasets** (`csv files/`) for recording and replaying robot states, control inputs, and analysis results.
 - **Documentation and media** (`docs/`, `media/`) including the project report, plots, and CAD-based visualizations.

 By bridging multiple environments, this repository serves as a **research-grade simulation platform** for mobile manipulation, enabling tasks such as:

 - Path planning and trajectory tracking
 - Arm manipulability analysis
 - End-effector pose estimation
 - Full-system ROS integration with TF frames, RViz markers, and live trajectory visualization

-Whether you are a **student, researcher, or developer**, this project provides a ready-to-use and extensible setup to explore **robotics, control systems, and mobile manipulation** in both academic and industrial contexts.
+## Whether you are a **student, researcher, or developer**, this project provides a ready-to-use and extensible setup to explore **robotics, control systems, and mobile manipulation** in both academic and industrial contexts.
----

 ## 📌 Project Overview